CORONAVIRUS (COVID-19) UPDATE

 Australia’s borders are closed.
 Only Australian citizens, residents and immediate family members can travel to Australia.

-From midnight Saturday 28 March, all travellers arriving in Australia via air or seaports must undergo 14 days isolation in the city of their arrival.
+This border closure was implemented on midnight Saturday 28 March, and as such all travellers arriving in Australia via air or seaports must undergo 14 days isolation in the city of their arrival.

 Where can I find more information?